xchall/GoodsManagerHelper/README.md

-Develop helper for manager with goods using RAG? vectorDB, LLMs
+Develop helper for manager with goods using RAG, vectorDB, LLMs